 Female Saints Who Were Doctors of the Church

-"Doctor of the Church" is a title bestowed on saints who have helped to further Catholic doctrine through study and writing.
-Of all the saints, only 36 are given this title and only four of those are women.
-If you're looking for a name that denotes a scholarly and educated child, consider honoring one of these four women.
+The title Doctor of the Church is bestowed on saints who have helped to further Catholic doctrine through study and writing.
+Only 36 saints are given this title, four of whom are women.
+If you're looking for a name that denotes a scholarly and educated child, consider one of these names:

-- Thérèse of Lisieux - She is known as the "Little Flower" and her journal "Story of a Soul" is a well-read Catholic document.
-Her name is a French variation on Teresa or Therese.
+- Thérèse of Lisieux - Known as the "Little Flower," her journal Story of a Soul is a widely-read Catholic document.
+Her name is a French variation on Teresa or Theresa.

 Uncommon Female Saint Names

-- Afra - Patron saint of martyrs, converts, penitent women and the abbey in Augsburg, Bavaria.
+- Afra - She is the patron saint of the abbey in Augsburg, Bavaria, as well as patroness to martyrs, converts, and penitent women.
 The name means "pale red" in Arabic and "woman of Africa" in Latin.

-- Apollonia - The Patron saint of dentistry and people with dental problems.
-Her name is the female version of the Greek name Apollo, the god of the sun.
+- Apollonia - She is the patron saint of dentists and the field of dentistry.
+The name Appolonia is the female version of Apollo, which is the name of the Greek god of the sun.

 Female Saint Names of African Descent

-- Monica of Hippo - Patron saint of abusive and unhappy marriages, victims of domestic abuse, relatives who convert to Catholicism and mothers in grief.
-The name is Latin for "advisor."
+- Monica of Hippo - She is the patron saint of relatives who convert to Catholicism and grieving mothers.
+The name Monica is Latin for "advisor."

-- Perpetua - Along with St. Felicitas, was one of the first martyred Christians in ancient Rome.
+- Perpetua - Along with St. Felicitas, she was one of the first martyred Christians in ancient Rome.
 The name is Latin and means "perpetual."

 - Thecla - A saint from the early years of the church around the second century, she is revered for being the model for martyrs and virgins.
 She is the patron saint of computers and the internet.
-Her name comes from the Greek and means "glory of God."
+Her name comes from Greek and means "glory of God."

-Choosing a Saint's Name for a Girl
+Choosing a Saint Name for a Girl's Confirmation